PureStorage-OpenConnect/openstack-docs/source/manila/configuration/manila_config_files/section_rhoso18_flashblade_configuration.rst

 ^^^^^^^^^^^^^^^^^^^^

-It is necessary to create a secret file that will contain the access credential(s) for your backend Pure FlashBlade(s) in your RHOSO deployment.
+It is necessary to create a secret file that will contain the access credential(s) for your backend Everpure FlashBlade(s) in your RHOSO deployment.

 In this following example file (``pure-fb-secrets.yaml``) secrets are provided for a FlashBlade.
 If using multiple backends you need to define a unique secret for each.